yarkhinephyo/yarkhinephyo.github.io/_posts/2024-01-25-large-pages-in-linux-kernel.markdown

 Furthermore, the space in files is not allocated by mapping but by the result of write calls.
 THP for files must allocate huge pages before the file is known to be big enough to utilize them.

-### THP in Databases
+### Huge Pages in Databases

+Standard huge pages (HugeTLB) can be beneficial as page table sizes are reduced, leading to less memory usage by the kernel.

-The dynamic page sizes that accompany THP may result in inefficient memory allocation for the use case of databases.
+However for THP, the dynamic page sizes means that memory allocation by the kernel may be inefficient for the use case of databases.
 Database systems rely on their own memory management systems, designed to optimize performance based on the application context.
 THP can conflict with these built-in memory management strategies.